Future of Financial Advice

 Following COVID19 the world is expected to be in a low interest rate environment for the next 10 years.
 This disrupts retirement funding plans and reduces the income of self-funded Retirees.

 Futureproof is committed to delivering new low-risk fiscally responsible financial products to better meet Client needs in retirement.

 We believe traditional equity release mortgages are not fit-for-purpose and the market is clearly telling us that annuities are not selling.

 There has to be a better solution for asset-rich / cash-poor clients than simply downsizing to free up capital and carrying unacceptable levels of risk in retirement.

-The reverse mortgage, of course, uses compound interest, such that debt doubles every 9-10 years and depletes all home equity usually within 20-25 years.
+The reverse mortgage, of course, uses compound interest, such that debt typically doubles every 9-10 years and depletes all home equity usually within 20-25 years.

 The market for reverse mortgages will always be constrained by the tight Borrower eligibility age and loan-to-value limits imposed by Lenders to avoid negative equity risk, typically (Source IMB):

 - maximum 45% loan-to-value ratio